Andrew-Lees11/FoodTrackerBackend/StencilFrontend.md

 ### Add the Kitura-StencilTemplateEngine dependency
-[Kitura-TemplateEngine](https://github.com/IBM-Swift/Kitura-TemplateEngine) is a template engine abstraction layer which works alongside a specific template engine, such as [Kitura-StencilTemplateEngine](https://github.com/IBM-Swift/Kitura-StencilTemplateEngine), to allow a user to easily use a template engine in Swift.
-We need to add the `Kitura-StencilTemplateEngine` dependency to our `Package.swift` file.
+[Kitura-StencilTemplateEngine](https://github.com/IBM-Swift/Kitura-StencilTemplateEngine), allows users to easily use Stencil templates in Swift and needs to be added to our `Package.swift` file.

 1. In the terminal, go to your server's `Package.swift` file.
 ```